ctgopinaath/Cloud-and-DevOps/README.md

 -------------------------------------

 Prerequisite:
-    Install the git client in client's machine
+    Install the git client in client's machine.

 STEP_1: Clone the repository